F.A.Q.

 Mineralized Deodorant

-So to finally address your question, we do not know if Mineralized is truly safe in the long term.
+So to finally address the question: we do not know if Mineralized is truly safe in the long term.
 We know from those studies that acutely it is very likely to be safe.
 But for the long term, for all personal care products, we are in a sense running the experiment currently.

 There have been a few of these "experiments" run already, with adverse outcomes.
 If you are not familiar, feel free to research talc/asbestos, parabens, BPAs, etc.